mysql/mysql-connector-j/README.md

 MySQL Connector/J can be installed from pre-compiled packages that can be downloaded from the [Connector/J download page](https://dev.mysql.com/downloads/connector/j/).
 Installing Connector/J only requires obtaining the corresponding JAR file from the downloaded bundle or installer and including it in the application's CLASSPATH.

+According to how you use Connector/J, you may also need to install the following third-party libraries on your system for it to work:
+* Protocol Buffers (protobuf-java) is required for using X DevAPI
+* Oracle Cloud Infrastructure SDK for Java (oci-java-sdk) is required to support OCI AIM authentication
+* Simple Logging Facade API (slf4j-api) is required for using the logging capabilities provided by the default implementation of org.slf4j.Logger.Slf4JLogger by Connector/J

 ### As a Maven Dependency

 Alternatively, Connector/J can be obtained automatically via [Maven's dependency management](https://search.maven.org/search?q=g:mysql%20AND%20a:mysql-connector-java) by adding the following configuration in the application's Project Object Model (POM) file: